Visual-Language-Guided Task Planning for Horticultural Robots: Related works

 Task planning for robotics has been extensively studied long before the rise of large language and vision-language models.
 Classical approaches relied on symbolic reasoning systems such as STRIPS \cite{fikes1971strips} and Hierarchical Task Networks (HTNs) \cite{kaelbling2011hierarchical, wolfe2010combined}.
 While these methods provide strong guarantees in structured settings, they are limited by the need for accurate, handcrafted domain models, making them unfeasible in unstructured or partially observable environments such as agricultural settings.
 Learning-based methods, including reinforcement learning and imitation learning, have also been explored to couple perception and planning \cite{zhang2022task}.
 However, they typically require large amounts of task-specific training data and generalize poorly to novel instructions or unseen environments.

-More recently, large foundation models have shown impressive capabilities for navigation and manipulation task planning in a zero-shot manner, that is, without any finetuning.
+More recently, large foundation models have shown impressive capabilities for navigation and manipulation tasks in a zero-shot manner, that is, without any finetuning.
 Their general knowledge enables them to extract relationships between objects, places, and actions, which is fundamental for planning and decision making.
 They have also enabled instruction following from natural language commands.
 We focus this review on such models, and more specifically on the use of LLMs and VLMs for task planning in mobile-manipulation agents.
+A comparison of our method with other approaches is presented in Table \ref{tab:method_comparison}.

 \textbf{LLMs and VLMs in General Domains}

 LLMs have demonstrated task planning capabilities since the early days of these models.
 For instance, \cite{huang2022language} showed that LLMs can decompose language instructions into mid-level plans for mobile-manipulation tasks in indoor environments, using only a few demonstration examples of related tasks and without additional training.
 Several approaches have emerged to improve the performance of these models, including the use of pre-trained value functions to weight the skills proposed by LLMs for better grounding in the real world \cite{ahn2022can}.
 LLMs can also take feedback from different sources (e.g., scene description models, object detectors, or humans in the loop) to improve problem-solving tasks for embodied agents \cite{huang2022inner}.
 Additionally, the coding capabilities of these models have been leveraged to generate language model programs (LMPs) that manage action primitives to solve complex and long-horizon tasks \cite{liang2022code}.